How The da Vinci Robotic System Aids Cardiothoracic Surgery

 Not every patient is the right candidate for robotically assisted procedures, so our surgical teams are still performing traditional open surgery and minimally invasive procedures in the operating rooms at the Margaret H. Rollins Lewes Campus and Beebe Outpatient Surgery Center at the Rehoboth Health Campus.

-We are in the process of training additional surgeons and surgical teams who will be performing gynecologic surgery, general surgery, and bariatric surgery utilizing the da Vinci Xi Surgical System.
+Our surgeons and surgical teams also perform gynecologic surgery and general surgery using the da Vinci Xi Surgical System.

 And, if during a robotically assisted procedure there becomes a need to switch to an open procedure, all of the team members are in place to be able to do that.
 We talk to each other throughout the procedure to determine what is best for the patient.